awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-data-sources.md

 + Amazon EC2
 + OpsCenter OpsItems

-AWS Config configuration recorder provides data about your Amazon EC2 instances\.
+AWS Config configuration recorder provides data about your EC2 instances\.
 Systems Manager Patch Manager provides patch compliance information\.
 For more information about these dependencies, see [Before you begin](Explorer-setup.md#Explorer-setup-related-services)\.